Looking for the best chipmunk trap money can buy? Great you're in the right place!

 This trap will enclose a chipmunk humanely, ensuring a safe release to the animal as well as the user.

-This trap is ideal for chipmunk removal from home.
-Like the Havahart chipmunk trap, the Amazing Rat Trap uses a spring-activated door to enclose chipmunks inside.
+This trap is ideal for chipmunk removal from your home.
+Like the AB Trap, the Amazing Rat Trap uses a spring-activated door to enclose chipmunks inside.

-However, this trap utilizes a latch system rather than a guillotine door, which can create a different user experience.
+However, this trap utilizes a spring and latch system rather than a guillotine door, which can create a different user experience.

 This heavy-duty trap will stop a chipmunk or other rodent right in its tracks.